netscaler/cloud-native-getting-started/quick-start-guides/East-West-cpx-ingress-proxy.md

 **Note**: If you are not able to see the front-end hotdrink microservice app (due to FW issue), access the URL from K8s cluster host machine browser.

-Click on Tea image and you will render to tea page.
-Internally front-end hotdrink microservice has called tea microservice
+Click on **TEA image** and you will redirected to tea microservice GUI (Internally front-end hotdrink microservice has called tea microservice).

-Lets check the hit count for front-end hotdrink and tea microservice.
+Lets check the hit count for front-end hotdrink and tea microservices,

 ```
 kubectl get pods -l app=cpx-ingress
 kubectl exec -it cpx-ingress-9f56bcbd6-9mx2z bash
+cli_script.sh "sh cs vserver"
 cli_script.sh "sh cs vserver k8s-10.244.1.120_80_http"
 ```
 ![hotdrink-apphit-count](images/hotdrink-apphit-count.PNG)